cyberrangecz/backend-sandbox-service/docs/source/index.rst

 ..
-KYPO Sandbox Service documentation master file, created by sphinx-quickstart on Wed Apr 29 20:12:06 2020.
+Sandbox Service documentation master file, created by sphinx-quickstart on Wed Apr 29 20:12:06 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to KYPO Sandbox Service's documentation!
+Welcome to Sandbox Service's documentation!
 ================================================

-This project simplifies manipulation of OpenStack cloud platform for KYPO purposes.
+This project simplifies manipulation of OpenStack cloud platform for CyberRangeCZ Platform purposes.
 It provides REST calls for manipulation with:

 - Sandbox definitions